FREQUENTLY ASKED QUESTIONS

 Q. How do I apply for a Fulbright Award?

 A. The application system is managed globally and is online.
-It is known as the Embark System.
 All applicants must apply through this system.
 You must first read the information on our website carefully and then contact the Irish Fulbright office as instructed.
 Please ensure you adhere to the Irish guidelines when applying to go to the U.S., as instructions vary country to country.

 Q. What can I study or research on a Fulbright Award?